 Basil varieties are safe for your pets.
-Moreover, healthy for dogs, if they chew them.
-Here’s the list of beautiful basil varieties like this purple basil in the above picture that you can grow.
+Moreover, healthy for dogs if they chew them.
+Here’s a list of the best flowering basil varieties, like the purple basil in the above picture, that you can grow.

 2. African Violet

-Brighten up your indoor space with the blooms that can be violet, blue, pink or white.
-This low maintenance flowering houseplant is completely pet-safe and can grow in low-light.
+Brighten up your indoor space with blooms that can be violet, blue, pink, or white.
+This low-maintenance flowering houseplant is completely pet-safe and can grow in low light.

 These can be an interesting addition to any space because of the unique trait of growing without soil and low maintenance.
-Air plants are dog friendly plants and non-toxic for cats as well.
+These are dog friendly plants and non-toxic for cats as well.

 It might cause mild discomfort in the intestine if your pet ingests it.
-But overall it’s non-toxic and one of the plants safe for dogs, when it’s compared to other festive plants like amaryllis.
-Also, check out these flowering succulents.
+But overall, it’s non-toxic and one of the dog friendly plants when it’s compared to other festive plants like amaryllis.

 Ferns can be misleading because some plants have ferns in their name, but they belong to some other family, not Pteridophyta.
 Boston fern and maidenhair fern are true ferns and safe for pets, unlike asparagus fern.